 9 Helpful Hints for Attracting Finches

 Finches can be finicky, and sometimes they’re hesitant to visit bird feeders.
-These 9 Hints will help you create a finch-friendly backyard bird feeding station they can’t resist.
+These 9 hints for how to attract finches will help you create a finch-friendly backyard bird feeding station they can’t resist.

 1. Place feeders where finches feel safe

 A feeder out in the open can make finches feel vulnerable to predators.
 Placing the feeder near a shrub or tree will make the finches feel safe and can also encourage them to explore the new feeder.
 Once they’ve discovered it, you can move it far enough away from shrubs and trees so the squirrels can’t jump to it.

 Birds are creatures of habit, and sometimes it can take them days or even weeks to use a new feeder.
 There’s something new in the yard they aren’t used to, and they need to warm up to it first.
 Temporarily removing other feeders in the area encourages birds to forage outside of their usual routine and can help them find the new feeder.

 Make sure to buy seed that has a strong black color.
 Finches won’t feed on brown, old looking seed.
 Store your fresh Nyjer® in the freezer until you’re ready to use it.
 This helps preserve the seed, preventing it from drying out until it goes into your finch feeders.
 It’s a good idea to buy Nyjer® on an as-needed basis; purchase a seed quantity that the birds in your yard will consume within a month or so.

 4. Add brightly colored ribbons & plants